Mickey Haller: Background

 Haller is significantly younger than his half-brother, Bosch.
 When Bosch first met his father, Michael Haller Sr., Bosch was an adult but Mickey was only five years old.
 (However, in chapter 19 of The Black Ice, Bosch mentions there was one unnamed half-brother.
 Bosch notes that the half-brother is a defense attorney and "probably born a few years ahead of Bosch".)
 The elder Michael Haller was one of Los Angeles' premier criminal defense attorneys and his clients included mobster Mickey Cohen and one of the Manson girls.

 J. Michael Haller Jr. was born from his father's second marriage.
 His parents wed less than two months after his father divorced his first wife, and the Haller son was born five months later, into a family of wealth.
 Haller's mother was much younger than his father and was from Mexico, where she was a famous actress.
 In The Fifth Witness, Haller says that he looks "more south of the border than north".
 Little is known of Haller's childhood other than his father died when the boy was young (shortly after the meeting with Bosch) and his inheritance of his father's Colt Woodsman pistol, mentioned in The Lincoln Lawyer (2005), the first of the series.
 Haller grew up with his mother and was bilingual.
 He followed in his father's footsteps by becoming a defense attorney.
 Most of Haller's knowledge of his father comes from law books he has read and stories from judges and other lawyers who had worked with the elder Haller prior to his death.

 The Mickey Haller novels are narrated almost exclusively in the first-person by Mickey Haller.
 The second novel featuring Mickey Haller, The Reversal (2010), could be considered a crossover novel, as it contains both Harry Bosch–centered chapters, narrated in the third person (including third-person scenes featuring Mickey Haller) and Mickey Haller–centered chapters, narrated in the first person.

 All but two of the Harry Bosch novels are narrated in the third person.
 (Both Lost Light (2003) and The Narrows (2004) are narrated in the first person by the temporarily retired Harry Bosch.)
 Although The Crossing (2015) features appearances by Mickey Haller, it is classified as a Harry Bosch novel because it is narrated entirely in the third person.

-As of 2024, there are seven novels in the Lincoln Lawyer series.
+As of 2026, there are eight novels in the Lincoln Lawyer series.
 The sixth is The Law of Innocence (2020), which is narrated from Haller's point of view.
 In 2023, a seventh was published, titled Resurrection Walk, the second crossover novel in the series where some chapters focus on Bosch.
+In 2025, the eighth, titled The Proving Ground, was published.